Medgar Evers College

 Medgar Evers College is a public college in New York City, United States.
 It is a senior college of the City University of New York (CUNY), offering baccalaureate and associate degrees.
 It was established in 1970 in central Brooklyn.
 It is named after Medgar Evers, an African American civil rights leader assassinated on June 12, 1963.

 The college is divided into four schools: the School of Business, the School of Professional and Community Development, the School of Liberal Arts and Education, and the School of Science, Health, and Technology.
 The college also operates several external programs and associated centers such as the Male Development and Empowerment Center, the Center for Women's Development, the Center for Black Literature, and the DuBois Bunche Center for Public Policy.
 The college is a member of the Thurgood Marshall College Fund.

+History

+Activists fought for years for a senior college in central Brooklyn.
+In February 1968, the Board of Higher Education in New York City (later renamed the Board of Trustees of CUNY) announced plans for an "experimental four-year college of professional studies offering both career and transfer associate degrees and the baccalaureate degree, to be located in the Bedford-Stuyvesant area of Brooklyn."
+In 1970, the Board approved the name "Medgar Evers College," and in fall 1971 the college opened its doors.
+It was an open admissions college which included a program for CUNY dropouts.

+In April 1982, citing dissatisfaction with the president of the college, Dr. Richard D. Trent, students occupied the office of the president for nearly three months to demand his removal.
+In July, Dr. Trent resigned.